Commercial Arborist License

 The written test is multiple choice with questions regarding pesticide safety, the field of arboriculture and the diagnosis and control of specific diseases, insects and disorders of trees.
-If the applicant fails the written test, that person must wait a minimum of one month before re-examination.
-A re-examination appointment requires another application and $200.00 examination fee.
+If an applicant fails the written exam, a re-examination appointment requires another application and $200.00 examination fee.
 A "No Show" will be considered a failure and the $200.00 examination fee is forfeited.

 Applicants who fail the tree identification test will not proceed to the oral test.
 Applicants who pass the tree identification test will continue on to the oral test later on the same day.
 Applicants who fail either the tree identification or oral test will be required to retake the entire examination starting with the written test.
 This will require a new application and $200.00 examination fee.
 The first part of the examination (the written test) is given monthly and the second part (the tree identification and oral tests) is given on a quarterly basis.
 Examinees have 80 days to complete the exam process both written and tree identification/oral exam.
 A "No Show" will be considered a failure.